The CORE Operating System Micro Course

 Most creators underestimate how many valuable ideas they lose every week.
 You have a great idea for a blog topic, and you think, "I'll write that down as soon as I'm done with this post."
 Then - POOF.
 It's gone.
 Then a perfect Instagram caption vanishes.
 A great product idea evaporates before it’s written down.
 A brilliant hook gets forgotten by morning.

+Creativity is often less about generating ideas and more about preserving them long enough to use them.
 This is why capture matters so much.
 Your capture system should be fast, simple, friction-free, and most importantly, accessible everywhere.

 If capturing an idea takes too many steps, you won’t do it consistently.

 The best systems are often boringly simple.
-Your goal for your capture system is get ideas out of your brain quickly and into your trusted system.
+Your goal for your capture system is to get ideas out of your brain quickly and into your trusted system.
 Once your brain believes information has been safely stored, it can relax.

 Mental clutter decreases because your brain no longer feels responsible for remembering everything itself.